-Several RBB clients must comply with the ITAR standards to certify that their intellectual property does not end up in the wrong hands.
-RBB maintains files proving that all our personnel are in compliance with ITAR requirements.
+Several RBB clients must comply with the ITAR standards to certify that their intellectual property doesn’t end up in the wrong hands.
+RBB maintains files proving that all of our personnel are in compliance with ITAR requirements.
 All ITAR projects are tagged and handled as such from receipt of order through shipping.
-Likewise, suppliers of bare printed circuit boards and custom components for these ITAR-governed projects are verified to be ITAR registered themselves.
+Likewise, any supplier of a custom PCB with components for these ITAR-governed projects is verified to be ITAR-registered.

-RBB is also compliant with EAR (Export Administration Regulations) which is regulates non-military exports by Bureau of Industry and Security.
+RBB is also compliant with EAR (Export Administration Regulations), which controls non-military exports by the Bureau of Industry and Security.

 The Restriction of Hazardous Substances (RoHS) standard, originally generated by the European Union, eliminates a variety of hazardous materials from landfills.
 The electronics industry had always relied on the use of lead in its solder, just as the gasoline and paint industries had.
-Selling RoHS-covered products in the EU requires, among other things, that lead-free solders be employed.
+Selling RoHS-compliant products within the EU requires, among other things, that lead-free solder can be employed.

-RBB led the way in offering RoHS Compliance services long before other CMs made the commitment.
-In 2005, invested in training and RoHS-capable equipment, including a reflow oven and dedicated wave solder machine.
-To guard against potential lead contamination with non-RoHS assemblies, our parts inventories, equipment and work benches are physically segregated and routinely audited.
+RBB led the way in offering RoHS-compliance services long before other contract manufacturers (CMs) made the commitment.
+In 2005, we invested in training and equipment that allowed us to manufacture RoHS-compliant products, including a reflow oven and dedicated wave soldering machine.
+To guard against potential lead contamination with non-RoHS assemblies, we started physically segregating and auditing our parts inventories, equipment, and workbenches.

-Today, most electronic components are RoHS-compliant even if the final assemblies do not require it.
-RBB actively assists those customers converting to RoHS compliance by helping to research their existing (leaded) components to secure lead-free alternatives.
+Today, most of our electronic components are RoHS-compliant even if the final assemblies don’t require it.
+RBB actively assists those clients converting to RoHS compliance by helping them find lead-free alternatives to their existing (leaded) components.

-We have a dedicated lead-free oven, wave and selective solder equipment, a segregated stockroom, fully trained employees, and the component engineering support you need to fully certify your RoHS assemblies.
+Our shop is equipped with a dedicated lead-free oven, wave and selective soldering equipment, a segregated stockroom, fully trained employees, and the component engineering support you need to fully certify your RoHS assemblies.

 RBB helps the planet by helping our clients consume only what they need.
-Electronic assemblies tend to change frequently, either due to market forces or engineering efforts.
-By ordering only what’s required in the short term, buyers can avoid costly reworking or updating of circuit assemblies sitting in their inventory and quickly rendered unusable by the latest revision.
+Electronic assembly manufacturing demands tend to change frequently, either due to market forces or engineering efforts.
+By ordering only what’s required in the short-term, buyers can avoid costly reworking or updating of circuit board assemblies sitting in their inventory (that are quickly rendered unusable by the latest revision).

-By choosing to purchase only the devices that are necessary and then replenish as needed, buyers remain flexible to their end-users’ needs.
-Many RBB clients use this opportunity by customizing their electronic product designs.
+By choosing to purchase only the devices that are necessary and then replenishing those devices as needed, buyers remain flexible to their end-users needs.
+Many RBB clients use this opportunity to customize their electronic product designs.
 In today’s world, many end-users are willing to pay for customized solutions—if they can get them.
-By working with RBB, you can offer limitless custom electronics, even as you create new avenues of growth for business.
+By working with RBB, you can offer limitless custom electronics, even as you create new avenues for business growth.